 Figure 2.
 A recommended scheme for acquisition of tissue sections throughout atherosclerosis-susceptible region of the aortic root and ascending aorta.
-Tissue sections (10 $\mu$ m thickness) are acquired from the initial appearance of the aortic valves.
+Tissue sections (10 μ m thickness) are acquired from the initial appearance of the aortic valves.
 Serial sections are distributed between consecutive slides.
 The number of sections will increase with increased atherosclerosis.
-This mode of analysis creates multiple slides containing adjacent aortic tissue sections that are separated by 100 $\mu$ m.
+This mode of analysis creates multiple slides containing adjacent aortic tissue sections that are separated by 100 μ m.
 This enables measurements throughout the entire region that contains lesions, in which area varies by location.

 the right carotid artery.
-Measurable lesions develop at this site in normal laboratory diet-fed apoE-/- mice at 16 to 20 weeks of age.
-In older apoE-/- and Ldlr-/- mice, lesions in the innominate artery progress to relatively advanced lesions containing large areas of necrosis, fibrosis, and calcification.197-200 Very advanced lesions in the innominate artery often contain intraplaque hemorrhage as a result of fissures along the lateral margins of the plaques.
-A drawback to evaluating lesions in the innominate artery (generally <1 mm) and the difficulty with dissection and proper orientation while embedding.
+Measurable lesions develop at this site in normal laboratory diet-fed apoE^{-/-} mice at 16 to 20 weeks of age.
+In older apoE^{-/-} and Ldlr^{-/-} mice, lesions in the innominate artery progress to relatively advanced lesions containing large areas of necrosis, fibrosis, and calcification.^{197-200} Very advanced lesions in the innominate artery often contain intraplaque hemorrhage as a result of fissures along the lateral margins of the plaques.197 A drawback to evaluating lesions in the innominate artery is the very small size of this artery (generally <1 mm) and the difficulty with dissection and proper orientation while embedding.
 It is recommended that serial cross sections through the entire innominate artery be generated and that several sections be measured.